Vinaigre1/Mofus/README.md

 # Sufod
-> A Dofus version of Sutom
+> A Dofus version of Wordle

 ## License